planetscale/connection-examples/python/django/README.md

-# Connecting to PlanetScale from Python
+# Connecting to PlanetScale from Django

 This example demonstrates how to connect a Django application to a PlanetScale database.